mylittletony/mylittletony.github.io/_posts/2015-07-30-integrating-meraki.markdown

 <img src="/images/community/tutorials/meraki-guide/mac-address-box.png">
 </div>

-Now go to your Cucumber Tony account and if you haven't already, create a location to add your boxes to.
+Now go to your CT WiFi account and if you haven't already, create a location to add your boxes to.

 Once a location has been created, select your <b>location</b> and click on <b>Boxes</b> in the left side menu.
 Add your Meraki box by clicking on <b>Add box</b>.